 - Paste of dry ginger is applied over forehead to relieve headache.

-- It may worsen gastritis in people having sensitive stomach.
+- Worsen gastritis in people having sensitive stomach.

 - It is safe to use ginger in low amount during pregnancy and lactation.